jkrogager/VoigtFit/docs/documentation.rst

   *velocity* : which prints the best-fit parameters in terms of relative velocity instead of redshift.
 For the detailed behavior of this features, see the section on how to `change systemic redshift`_.

+  *individual-components* : which saves the profiles of individual components of all lines that are defined.
+The profiles are calculated over the full wavelength range of the dataset.
+  These are all saved as columns in a file with extension `.components`.
+Each component is identified by its ion and the component number, e.g., `FeII_0` for the first component of singly ionized iron (FeII).

 Load